 All paths are considered case-sensitive.

-All paths must identify unique resources.

 If the package creator creates additional folder structure beneath the top-level package folders, additional rules exist to govern references to objects within these subfolders:

 The forward slash (“/”) is used to separate path components.